tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 }>
 ```

-We'll introduce some types to model the objects coming through the stream and the effects they have when applied to a `State` object in the `scan`.
-First, all the events we care about have a position on the SVG canvas associated with them, so we'll have a simple immutable `Point` interface with `x` and `y` positions and a couple of handy vector math methods (note that these create a new `Point` rather than mutating any existing state within the `Point`):
+We’ll introduce some types to model the objects coming through the stream and the effects they have when applied to a `State` object in the `scan`.
+First, all the events we care about have a position on the SVG canvas associated with them, so we’ll have a simple immutable `Point` interface with `x` and `y` positions and a couple of handy vector math methods (note that these create a new `Point` rather than mutating any existing state within the `Point`):
 ```typescript
 class Point {
    constructor(public readonly x:number, public readonly y:number){}